Forest History

 CHAINSAWS: A History

 David Lee.
 "A first-ever book on the worldwide history of the chainsaw."
 From 600-lb. steam-powered behemoths to electric chainsaws with portable generators, this book musters a curious collection of contraptions and inventors.
-Working together with a worldwide network of chainsaw buffs, Lee traces the roaring, woodchip-and-oil-sprayed progress of what is now a lightweight modern machine that holds a place of honour in the world's woodsheds.
-A gift book full of wonderful old and new photos along with priceless chainsaw ephemera that will warm the heart of anyone who's ever held a power tool.
-8-1/2 x 11, 220p, 200 color + b&w photos, illustrations, December 2006.
+Working with a worldwide network of chainsaw buffs, Lee traces the roaring, woodchip-and-oil-sprayed progress of what is now a lightweight modern machine that holds a place of honour in the world's woodsheds.
+A gift book full of wonderful old and new photographs along with priceless chainsaw ephemera that will warm the heart of anyone who's ever held a power tool.
+8-1/2 x 11, 220p, 200 color + b&w photos, illustrations, 2006.
+OVERSIZE.

 C3804 hardcover ..........US $44.95 CAN $49.95